 It is not strange that Luther found Erasmus’ theology “chillier than very ice.”

-Furthermore, since the will can be released form its bondage only be an actual confrontation with the other, the beloved, in a moment of time, it is of highest importance, Luther insists, to know that what happened happens because God intends it so to happen.
-That means for Luther that things must be seen to happen in accordance with what he calls God’s “immutable necessity.”
+Furthermore, since the will can be released from its bondage only by an actual confrontation with the other, the beloved, in a moment of time, it is of highest importance, Luther insists, to know that what happened happens because God intends it so to happen.
+That means the, for Luther, things must be seen to happen in accordance with what he calls God’s “immutable necessity.”
 Of course, such an assertion raises all sorts of problems.
 Luther was, if anything, more aware of this than anyone.
 We shall have to take up some of these problems in more detail later.
-For the moment, the important thing to see is that Luther contends first, foremost and above all for the reality and seriousness of the historical event.
+For the moment, the important thing to see is that Luther contends first, foremost, and above all for the reality and seriousness of the historical event.
 Everything else will have to be settled secondarily as best it can.
-The proponent of freedom worries that God’s immutable necessity is going to violate human responsibility and integrity and render what he calls “history” meaningless.
+The proponent of freedom worries that God’s immutable necessity is going to violate human responsibility and integrity and render what they call “history” meaningless.
 For Luther it is just the opposite.
 The fact that events — especially saving events — happen according to God’s immutable necessity is precisely what gives them their unshakeable significance and meaning.
-“History” has its “meaning” because God acts in it so save according to his will.
+“History” has its “meaning” because God acts in it to save according to his will.
 God is unchangeably true to his purpose, come what may.
 If it were not so, history would simply be the dismal record of our whims and fancies, our paltry deeds and misdeeds.
 It would be, in terms of our analogy, simply the meaningless record of the playboy’s adventures (the kind of thing we, in fact, seem to dote upon these days!).
 If we are “free” in that sense, then history is really meaningless.
 Nothing important, nothing meaningful ever can reach us from without.
 We isolate ourselves from history and indeed, life itself, by our supposed freedom.

 For Luther the assertion that things happen according to God’s immutable necessity, whatever other difficulty that entails, means that the saving acts of God are real and trustworthy.
-They are the kind of events that break down and break through the defenses of so-called freedom.
+They are the kind of events that both break down and break through the defenses of so-called freedom.
 In terms of our analogy, it is the concrete advent of the one with irresistible grace who simply cancels out the “freedom” of the playboy and makes him confess that such a meeting was “ordained in heaven.”
-He meets someone in “history” who breaks into his meaningless world.
-Luther’s point is that if the such saving events do not happen by God’s immutable Necessity, then we are simply left to ourselves, bound in the prison of our supposed freedom with no assurance of anything.
+The playboy meets someone in “history” who breaks into his meaningless world.
+Luther’s point is that if such saving events do not happen by God’s immutable necessity, then we are simply left to ourselves, bound in the prison of our supposed freedom with no assurance of anything.
 As he puts it: